How I Boosted SEO Traffic by 600% in 24 Months!!

 I always thought SEO studies with this kind of title were written by snake oil salesmen.
 After all, stating you raised someone’s organic traffic by 600% can’t be real, right and especially when that person is a multiple-time New York Times best-selling author who already had a lot of traffic.

 I didn’t think it could have been several years ago.

-Back then, I tried every SEO technique I could that is known to man in hopes, thinking if any of them could work.
+Back then, I tried every SEO technique I could that is known to man in hopes, thinking if any of it could work.

 What Did I Do: